Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 Sometimes delivery receipts are faked because the Telecommunications Service Provider sends it early.
 Some Telecommunications Service Providers never return a delivery receipt.
 In this case Nexmo creates a delivery receipt and sends it to you.

-## Enterprise-grade call quality

-Ensures that your communications network provides high-quality voice traffic.
-Call quality is never less than that of a major Telecommunications Service Provider.

 ## Geo

 The geographic region of the world.